Toine-db/Plugin.Maui.MarkdownView/README.md

 ### Proven system
-This system has been part of my private project for a long time and has proven to be a great way to easily scale-up apps with lots of different languages.
+This system has been part of my private project for a long time and has proven to be a great way to easily scale-up apps, like working with views that contain lots of static content or when supporting many different languages.
 As an example, the app in question has approx 2 million downloads and is available in 11 languages ​​using different alphabets and writing directions.

 With the rise of MAUI I thought this was a great time to make it public, because it's just too good to keep it to myself :grin:.
 And with the help of the community, we can make it even better.